Tokyo: Typhoon Faxai leaves one dead, dozens injured | DW | 09.09.2019

 One of the strongest typhoons to hit the Japanese capital in recent years swept through Tokyo on Monday, killing one person and injuring more than 30.
 Winds reached speeds of up to 216 kilometers (134 miles) per hour.

-The typhoon also wreaked havoc on Japan's notoriously busy rush hour commute and knocked out power to more than 900,000.
+The typhoon also wreaked havoc on Japan's notoriously busy rush hour commute and knocked out power to more than 900,000 homes.

 Read more: Japan slowly cleans up Typhoon Jebi damage

 Forecasters had earlier warned of possible record wind speeds.
-Non-mandatory evacuation orders were still in place for nearly 340,000 people at 8:00 local time (2300 GMT).
+Non-mandatory evacuation orders were in place for nearly 340,000 people.

 At least 10 homes were damaged with shattered windows and flipped cars.
 Strong winds downed trees and power lines, and scaffolding was torn from buildings.
 More than 900,000 power failures in the Tokyo area were also reported.